itsjaya — AI Portfolio

 │ │

-│ Chunks in both dense + BM25 get boosted. │
+│ Docs in both HyDE + dense get a double rank bonus. │

 │ Output: up to 20 candidates ranked by RRF score │